UH Arts + Culture in partnership with St Albans Museum + Gallery is thrilled to present this stunning installation by Spanish artist Rosana Antolí.

-Using around 2 km of rubber and copper piping, the installation pervades the space like a pulsating three-dimensional drawing.
-Small motors bestow movement upon the static rubber tubing creating a human characteristic to an inanimate object.
+Chaos Dancing Cosmos is a site-specific installation that uses around 2 km of rubber and copper piping.
+The remarkable artwork pervades the historic Assembly Room like a pulsating three-dimensional drawing.
+Small motors bestow movement upon the static tubing – creating a human characteristic to an inanimate object.